 - The tourism office in Tours sells discounted tickets, so it’s best to buy many of your tickets there.
-They are 1 to 2 euros off the price at the castles.
+They are 1-2 EUR off the price at the castles.

 - Most of the castles are near train stations (the farthest I walked was 20 minutes to the Azay castle), so there is no need to take one of the expensive tours that whisk you to a bunch of châteaux in a short period of time.
 Plan your visit around the trains and buses.

 - For castles not near the train station, you can rent bikes near the tourism offices.
-A bike is 15 euros for the day.
+A bike is around 15 EUR for the day.

 - If you want to drive, this region is best explored by car so you can see everything.
-Car rentals cost about 30-40 euros per day.
+Car rentals cost about 30-40 EUR per day.

 - Most of the castles sell food that’s overpriced, even by French standards.
 However, you can bring your own food and water, so take a little picnic to eat on the grounds and save yourself a ton of money!

 My only regret is that I didn’t have more time to see even more castles.
-It can be crazy spending 20-30 euros a day just on castles, but I found each one beautiful, unique, and filled with history that gave me a greater understanding of the region.
+It can be crazy spending 20-30 EUR a day just on castles, but I found each one gorgeous, majestic, unique, and filled with history that gave me a greater understanding of the region.
 Even if you’re not as castle-hungry as I am, be sure to visit some of these majestic places.
 Even the popular ones are worth the crowds.

 You can visit many on a day trip from Paris, but I suggest roaming the region for at least a few days, taking in the castles, drinking an obscene amount of wine at an outdoor café, and soaking up some of the history, charm, and culture that makes France the special place that is.